 We saw you supporting Sam Callahan all those years ago, how do you feel you’ve changed since then?

 I’ve changed a lot, just practiced and improved really and also become more of an artist, not just someone who’s covering songs, actually sort of changing songs to make them my own and actually having my own music as well at the same time.

 Are you still in contact with him?

-Your brother, Luke, would you do a collaboration with him?
+Your brother, Luke White, also sings.
+Would you do a collaboration with him?

 We always chat about doing collabs and different bits and bobs, we always have a little jam at home.
 Who knows, maybe in the future we might potentially do something, when we eventually get round to it.
 Everyone always asks.
 We’re with each other all the time, we’ve not actually sat down and thought let’s do something because we’re always passing each other.
 But who knows, maybe in the future.

 What were your experiences like on The Voice and The X Factor, and what were the judges like on each?

 They were different experiences.
 When I did The X Factor, I was very young and I was just covering songs.
 I did still have my own style but I would say that it pushed me into being the artist that I am.
 The Voice was an amazing experience, wouldn’t change it for the world, made some amazing contacts, Will.I.Am., Paloma Faith, Boy George, still in contact with them all.
 The X Factor, everyone’s like ‘oh my god I’m better than you oh my god oh my god’ and The Voice everyone’s like ‘oh my god you’re amazing’ and support each other.